cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 as described in {{?RFC7748}}.
 In particular, recipients MUST check whether the Diffie-Hellman shared secret is the all-zero value and abort if so.

+### KEM Key Reuse

+The properties of HPKE depend on the uniqueness of the shared secret.
+Senders and recipients independently ensure a unique shared secret by each choosing a unique value for input keying material.
+For the KEMs in this document, the `ikm` input to `DeriveKeyPair()` ({{derive-key-pair}}) MUST NOT be reused between contexts, even for a different KEM.

 ### Future KEMs {#future-kems}

 {{kem-security}} lists security requirements on a KEM used within HPKE.